afcarl/Visualizations/README.md

 * Terrain Generation using Perlin Noise
 * Clifford Attractors
 * Lorenz Attractors
+* Flow Fields using Perlin Noise

 ###### Note:
-A few of these projects are based on Daniel Shiffman's Coding Challenges
+Some of these projects are based on Daniel Shiffman's Coding Challenges.